yryzhan/mastering-k8s/labs/lab-01-control-plane-static-pods/README.md

 lab-01-control-plane-static-pods/
 ├── README.md                    # This file
 ├── manifests/
+│   ├── static-pods/             # Static pod manifests for kubelet
-│   ├── etcd.yaml
+│   │   ├── etcd.yaml
-│   ├── kube-apiserver.yaml
+│   │   ├── kube-apiserver.yaml
-│   ├── kube-scheduler.yaml
+│   │   ├── kube-scheduler.yaml
-│   ├── kube-controller-manager.yaml
+│   │   └── kube-controller-manager.yaml
-│   └── nginx-deployment.yaml
+│   └── nginx-deployment.yaml   # Regular deployment (will fail initially)
 ├── scripts/
-│   └── setup-kubelet.sh
+│   └── setup-lab01.sh          # Lab setup script
 └── solutions/
     └── SOLUTION.md
 ```

 ## Hints

-1. Static pods are managed directly by kubelet without API server intervention
+1. **Static pods** are managed directly by kubelet without API server intervention
-2. The manifests should be placed in kubelet's static pod directory (typically `/etc/kubernetes/manifests/`)
+2. The **static pod manifests** (in `manifests/static-pods/`) should be placed in kubelet's static pod directory (`/etc/kubernetes/manifests/`)
+3. The **nginx deployment** (in `manifests/`) will be applied via kubectl and should initially fail
-3. Pay attention to component communication - each component needs to know how to reach others
+4. Pay attention to component communication - each component needs to know how to reach others
-4. Consider certificate generation for secure communication
+5. Consider certificate generation for secure communication

 ## Success Criteria